-Please note: The program is subject to adjustments, and times will be added in the coming weeks.
+Please note: The program is subject to minor adjustments.

 Friday, February 16

-Featuring selections from the film “Pinkwashing Exposed” and a panel discussion with Rabab Abdulhadi, Dylan Rodriguez, Nandita Sharma, and Dean Spade ’97
+Featuring selections from the film “Pinkwashing Exposed” and a panel discussion with Rabab Abdulhadi, Dylan Rodríguez, Nandita Sharma, and Dean Spade ’97, moderated by Craig Willse

 Saturday, February 17

-Jordan Camp, Ruth Wilson Gilmore, Christina Heatherton, and Mariame Kaba
+Jordan Camp, Ruth Wilson Gilmore, Christina Heatherton, and Mariame Kaba, moderated by Tina Campt

-Toby Beauchamp, Shoshana Magnet, Cara Page, Rori Rohlfs, and Harriet Washington
+Toby Beauchamp, Shoshana Magnet, Cara Page, Rori Rohlfs, and Harriet Washington, moderated by Anthony Ureña

 Details and Accessibility